Skip to Content

 Jamaican Fruit-Eating Bat

-It is frugivorous, preferring fruit of the aromatic variety, with figs being their favorite.
-However, they also munch on flowers, leaves, nectar, and pollen and are good at dispersing seeds.
+They are frugivorous, preferring aromatic fruit, with figs being their favorite.
+However, they also eat flowers, leaves, nectar, and pollen and are good at dispersing seeds.

-Likened nomads or vagrants who migrate and have no permanent residency are Florida’s ‘accidental’ species.
-This bat’s unusual behavior is its technique of creating a protective structure resembling a tent using pinnate palms.
+The Jamaican fruit-eating bat has an unusual behavior of creating a protective structure resembling a tent using pinnate palms.

 Oldfield Mouse

-This nocturnal rodent prefers the sandy areas of northern and central Florida, where it burrows in the soil.
-Its fur comes in various brown shades, which allows it to blend in with its sandy habitat making it harder to spot.
+The Oldfield mouse is a nocturnal rodent that prefers the sandy areas of northern and central Florida, where it burrows in the soil.
+Its fur comes in various brown shades, which allows it to blend in with the sandy habitat making it harder to spot.

 They have many predators ranging from snakes, cats, owls, and raccoons to skunks, weasels, and herons.